Xooa/xooa-php-sdk/README.md

 #### Type

-string — Should contain an object of Xooa SDK webservice
+string — Should contain an instance of Xooa SDK webservice

 ==